 As the Covid-19 (coronavirus) outbreak continues, many of us have not just had to change how we work, but adjust to a completely new way of living.
 With updated advice being offered by the Government on a regular basis and the situation developing rapidly, the nature of social distancing and the enforced closure of many places of work has left many brands, businesses and marketing managers with a tough decision to make: should their marketing strategy be altered during the Covid-19 outbreak?

-At present, with the high street beginning to shut down and all but essential businesses advised to close, it’s only natural that certain business owners will start to consider things from a financial point of view and ponder the use of promoting of a business that, at least for the time being, will experience a significant downturn in footfall and a potentially negative return on investment.
+At present, with the high street beginning to shut down and all but essential businesses advised to close, its only natural that certain business owners will start to consider things from a financial point of view and ponder the use of promoting of a business that, at least for the time being, will experience a significant downturn in footfall and a potentially negative return on investment.

 This is all influenced by the nature of a business, of course.
 Those who have been deemed key to keeping the country ticking over during this difficult time – supermarkets, pharmacies, garages and more – will not suffer as badly as, say, businesses such as clinics, gyms or restaurants.
 So, how do we tackle this head-on and make the best of such an unprecedented predicament?
 Read on to find out more.